katmratliff/dakota-rafem-experiments/README.md

 and runs dakota in the work directory.

 `dakota.in`: The dakota input file.
-This is set up to run a parameter study of the heat model.
-The input parameters are the diffusivity constance (`alpha`) and the grid spacing (`dx`).
-The responses are the maximum and mean temperature of the surface at the end of the run.
+This is set up to run a parameter study of the coupled rafem-cem model.
+The input parameters are the wave climate diffusivity (`U`) and the wave height (`H`).
+The response is sea level at the end of the run.

-`heat_driver.sh`: Stage simulations for each parameter combination and run the model.
+`rafem_driver.sh`: Stage simulations for each parameter combination and run the model.

-`heat.py`: The model.
+`run-model.py`: Python script for running the coupled rafem-cem model.
 This will be called with two arguments.
-The first is the input file and the second the output file.
+This will be called with the two arguments specified in the dakota input file.
 This script is written so that the output file is a dakota response file.

-`heat.yaml.template`: A template input file for the model.
-Values in curly braces are substituted with values from dakota parameter files.
-The substitution is done in `heat_driver.sh` with the `dprepro` command.